imgix/imgix.js/docs/api.md

 `ignoreDPR` __boolean__ when true the `dpr` param is not set on the image.<br>

+`debounce` __number__ postpones resize/lazy load execution until after this many milliseconds have elapsed since the last time it was invoked.<br>

 `lazyLoad` __boolean__ when true the image is not actually loaded until it is viewable (or within the offset)<br>

 `lazyLoadOffsetVertical` __number__ when `lazyLoad` is true this allows you to set how far above and below the viewport (in pixels) you want before imgix.js starts to load the images.<br>